AMReX-Fusion/Furnace/Docs/source/radiation.rst

    HYPRE_CUDA_SM=70 CXX=mpicxx CC=mpicc FC=mpifort ./configure --prefix=/path/to/Hypre/install --with-MPI --with-cuda --enable-unified-memory
    make install

-Then, when you are building Furnace, you would build with ``USE_MPI=TRUE`` and ``USE_CUDA=TRUE``.
+Then, when you are building Logi, you would build with ``USE_MPI=TRUE`` and ``USE_CUDA=TRUE``.

-Furnace looks for Hypre in the environment variable ``HYPRE_DIR``, which you should point to the install directory you chose above.
+Logi looks for Hypre in the environment variable ``HYPRE_DIR``, which you should point to the install directory you chose above.
 Other than that, the only difference for builds with radiation is that you must set ``USE_RAD=TRUE``.